Corpuscularia lehmannii, or Ice plant, is a member of the Aizoaceae family.

 The ideal home for succulents is ceramic or terracotta pots with drainage holes.
 Both materials are well breathable, making them more conducive to allowing plants to breathe in stifling environments.

-Terracotta and ceramic containers decrease the possibility of succulents dying from overwatering or root rot since they permit air flow and water to escape.
+Terracotta and ceramic planter pots decrease the possibility of succulents dying from overwatering or root rot since they permit air flow and water to escape.
 They make small resilient succulents more challenging to eradicate!

 Prevention of pests and disease

 The scale insect is the most damaging common pest of Corpuscularia lehmannii.
-You can eliminate scale insects with diluted alcohol at a 75% concentration.
+You can get rid of scale insects with diluted alcohol at a 75% concentration.

 The two diseases that affect it most frequently are Leaf spot and anthrax, which are primarily found on the plant's leaves.
 Anthrax can be treated with 65 percent Zineb, concentrated in 600 times water, and Leaf Spot with 80 percent Mancozeb, concentrated in 400-600 times water.